getify/You-Dont-Know-JS/async & performance/ch6.md

 ## Tail Call Optimization (TCO)

 As we briefly mentioned earlier, ES6 includes a specific requirement that ventures into the world of performance.
-It's related to a specific form of optimization that can occur with recursive functions: *tail call optimization*.
+It's related to a specific form of optimization that can occur with function calls: *tail call optimization*.

 Briefly, a "tail call" is a function call that appears at the "tail" of another function, such that after the call finishes, there's nothing left to do (except perhaps return its result value).